ftrotter/HackingHealthCareHackathonProjects/socrata_markdown/data.pa.gov.md

 Statewide and county totals are unique counts of students being educated by public Local Education Agencies.
 LEA and School level reports may not sum to the County and Statewide totals.

+Source: Pennsylvania Information Management System (PIMS)* [Public School Enrollments by County, Grade, and Race, Full-Time Out-of-District Special Education 2016-2017 Education](https://data.pa.gov/d/efwx-dd2x) - 2016-2017 enrollments for all publicly funded schools in Pennsylvania as reported by school districts, area vocational-technical schools, charter schools, intermediate units, and state operated educational facilities.
+Local education agencies were asked to report those students who were enrolled and attending as of October 3, 2016.

+County and Statewide Totals Notes:

+Statewide and county totals include counts of students attending education classes on a full-time basis outside their parents' district of residence.
+This data was obtained from the Bureau of Special Education (PENNDATA 2016).

+Intermediate Unit and CTC Part-day enrollments are excluded from county and state totals.

+Statewide and county totals are unique counts of students being educated by public Local Education Agencies.
+LEA and School level reports may not sum to the County and Statewide totals.

-Source: Pennsylvania Information Management System (PIMS)* [Federated Water Quality Monitoring Station Data 2008 to Current Environmental Protection](https://data.pa.gov/d/vna2-gb3x) - PA Department of Environmental Protection (DEP) Water Quality Network Station Location and Samples Data submitted to the Environmental Protection Agency (EPA) through the National Environmental Information Exchange Network for the national STORET data warehouse.
-Includes Monitoring Station location data and sample results from 2008 through June, 2017.* [Public School Enrollment by Local Education Agency, School and Gender 2017-2018 Education](https://data.pa.gov/d/bs4m-mbfd) - 2017-2018 enrollments for all publicly funded schools in Pennsylvania as reported by school districts, area vocational-technical schools, charter schools, intermediate units, and state operated educational facilities.
+Source: Pennsylvania Information Management System (PIMS)* [Public School Enrollment by Local Education Agency (LEA) 2017-2018 Education](https://data.pa.gov/d/gj39-jxwm) - 2017-2018 enrollments for all publicly funded schools in Pennsylvania as reported by school districts, area vocational-technical schools, charter schools, intermediate units, and state operated educational facilities.
 Local education agencies were asked to report those students who were enrolled and attending as of October 1, 2017.

 County and Statewide Totals Notes: